niltok64/CSDL/README.md

 ![Cave Story Downloader logo](src/logo.png)<br>
 #  Cave Story Downloader
 This is an unofficial downloader for Cave Story written in Python.
-This software is not endorsed by Studio Pixel or Nicalis.
+This project is not endorsed by Studio Pixel or Nicalis.

 Itch.io link: https://imsad2.itch.io/cave-story-downloader
 ## Updates